Sciences

 Objectives

-This initial training is thus a general license whose primary vocation is to lead students to extend their studies with a master's degree (or equivalent) in the disciplines of organism biology, evolutionary biology, or ecology, as well as related disciplines (scientific communication, ecosystem management, epidemiology, history of science and epistemology, etc.).
-The teaching is centered on the acquisition of the scientific approach.
-As in all the courses of the SV mention, particular attention is paid to the teaching of directed work, practical work, the use of manipulation, experimentation and the field approach (within the logistical limit of what the large number of students allows us).
-The teaching also leaves a great deal of room for the autonomy of students to carry out several projects, most often in groups, involving a high level of practice in communication tools (summary reports, posters, slide shows, etc.), and in particular the realization of oral presentations, in French or in English.
+This initial training is thus a general bachelor's degree whose primary purpose is to lead students to extend their studies with a master's degree (or equivalent) in the disciplines of biology of organisms, evolutionary biology, or ecology, as well as related disciplines (scientific communication, ecosystem management, epidemiology, history of science and epistemology, etc.).
+The teaching is focused on the acquisition of the scientific approach.
+As in all the courses of the SV specialisation, particular attention is paid to teaching such as tutorials, practical work, the use of manipulation, experimentation and a field approach (within the logistical limits of what the large number of students allows us).
+The courses also leave a lot of room for the autonomy of the students to carry out several projects, most often in groups, involving a high level of practice with communication tools (summary reports, posters, slide shows, etc.), and in particular the realization of oral presentations, in French or English.

-A significant proportion of the teaching units are oriented towards these disciplines from the first year of the Licence (L1) Sciences de la Vie Santé Environnement (SVSE), but the course itself only begins in the second year (L2).
-Moreover, L2 and L3 (third year) are closely linked, with L3 building on the achievements of L2.
-All groups of organisms and all environments will be approached during the 3 years of the license, even if the teachings also use knowledge on model species.
-The will of the teaching teams is to take into account the real diversity in order to better understand the living world, by using in particular the local biological wealth (organisms present on the campus, in the Montpellier agglomeration and in the Mediterranean ecosystems).
+A significant proportion of the teaching units are oriented from the first year of the Bachelor's degree (L1) in Life Sciences Health and Environment (SVSE) towards these disciplines, but the course does not actually begin until the second year (L2).
+In addition, L2 and L3 (third year) are closely linked, with L3 building on the achievements of L2.
+All groups of organisms and all environments will be covered during the 3 years of the bachelor's degree, even if the courses also use knowledge of model species.
+The desire of the teaching teams is to take into account the real diversity in order to better understand the living world, in particular by using the local biological richness (organisms present on campus, in the Montpellier agglomeration and in Mediterranean ecosystems).
 The courses are based on and open to related disciplines such as physiology, biochemistry, microbiology, ecotoxicology, and immunology.

 Read more